oliverservin/hey-world/drafts/landing-prompt.md

 ### Assessing Market Maturity

 The next task was to determine the market maturity, meaning whether the product market is new or emerging.
 Personally, I didn't know how to assess this; it's probably something a good marketer would do.
+Market maturity affects how much you need to educate your audience.
+If your product is in a new category, explain more.
+If it’s established, focus on differentiation.
+To assess, look for competitors, read reviews, and see how much your target audience already knows.
 I should learn more about how to evaluate it.

 Asking the language model to determine the market maturity provided a quick fix for my lack of knowledge for now.